Lindsay Lohan Sparks Prostitution Remarks As Saudi Crown Prince Rumors Spike

 A similar suggestion proved popular, with over 550 users upvoting the comment.

 “Can you imagine something like that coming at you??
-She is doing it for the money, gifts, and lifestyle all paid for…….so that makes her a hoe,” the user stated.
+She is doing it for the money, gifts, and lifestyle all paid for…….so that makes her a h*e,” the user stated.

 One fan responded to this.

 “She’s been rumored to have been doing this for years.
-Any semi-celeb or washed up celeb who spends time on all-inclusive packages on yachts is seeing another type of package..,” they wrote.
+Any semi-celeb or washed up celeb who spends time on all-inclusive packages on yachts is seeing another type of package…” they wrote.

 Lohan is not the only celebrity to have raised eyebrows with activities in the Middle East.
 Earlier this year, former Teen Mom OG star Farrah Abraham had her fans asking questions after a string of social media updates from glitzy locations in Dubai came with little explanation or details.
 As The Inquisitr reports, Farrah was accused of being a paid escort.